TomasJani/PV177-Log-Collection-and-Analysis/README.md

 * In openstack enable port `5044` for `tcp` connections in `Network->Security Groups -> Manage Rules -> Add rule`

-* Run filebeats on local machine and elk stack on remote
+* Run Filebeat on the local machine and elk stack on remote

 * To check if logging is running correctly : `curl -XGET 'localhost:9200/<logstash-index-name>/_search?pretty&q=*:*'`